sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-slider-extension/cp-mobile-dev-kit-slider-extension.md

     }
     ```

-17. Save the changes to the `SetExtensionValue.js` file.
+16. Save the changes to the `SetExtensionValue.js` file if not saved already.

 ### Implement Extension using metadata approach